Uber and Citymapper show how technology is blurring the line between public and private transport

 When is a bus not a bus?
 Give up?
 When it’s an eight-seater private hire vehicle designed to bypass strict city regulations.

 If that punchline didn’t have you laughing out loud, well, you should know it wasn’t a joke.
-Popular city transit app Citymapper is launching its own public transport service in London, called Smart Ride, according to a report in the Guardian.
+Popular city transit app Citymapper is launching its own public transport service in London, called Smart Ride, which is now live in the London area.
+You can basically book transport directly through the Citymapper app.

 This adds to a growing number of initiatives from the tech startup world that blur the lines between what constitutes a “bus” and a “taxi” — or, to put it another way, between public and private transport.